 Kelly J. Baker began as editor of Women in Higher Education in September 2016.
 She was previously a freelance writer and editor with a religious studies PhD covering religion, higher education, gender, labor, motherhood, and popular culture.
 She started writing for Women in Higher Education in 2014.

-She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930 (University Press of Kansas, 2011), Grace Period: A Memoir in Pieces (Blue Crow Books, 2017), Sexism Ed: Essays on Gender and Labor in Academia (Blue Crow Books, 2018), The Zombies Are Coming!: The Realities of the Zombie Apocalypse in American Culture, and Grace Period: A Memoir in Pieces, and Sexism Ed: Essays on Gender and Labor in Academia.
+She's also the author of Gospel According to the Klan: The KKK’s Appeal to Protestant America, 1915-1930 (University Press of Kansas, 2011), Grace Period: A Memoir in Pieces (Blue Crow Books, 2017), Sexism Ed: Essays on Gender and Labor in Academia (Blue Crow Books, 2018), The Zombies Are Coming!: The Realities of the Zombie Apocalypse in American Culture, Grace Period: A Memoir in Pieces, and Sexism Ed: Essays on Gender and Labor in Academia.
 She co-edited a volume for alternative academic careers, Succeeding Outside the Academy, which will be out in Fall of 2018.